AxonIQ/reference-guide/axon-server/administration/cluster-template.md

 The cluster template is defined as a YAML file, describing a cluster's configuration.
 It is possible to predefine replication groups, contexts, metadata, applications (with tokens), users and their roles, so that the configuration can be shared across teams.

 {% hint style="warn" %}
-Cluster template runs exactly once, on the first clean Axon Server start-up, if there is no previous cluster configuration defined.
-Therefore, cluster template WILL NOT override any existing configuration, its purpose is to be used during active development and to share cluster configuration across the developing team.
+The cluster template runs exactly once, on the first clean Axon Server start-up, if there is no previous cluster configuration defined.
+Therefore, the cluster template **will not** override any existing configuration.
+Its purpose is to be used during active development, to be able to share the configuration across development teams.
 {% endhint %}

 {% hint style="warn" %}